Fading Coder

 }

-/* Hide/Disable dates from other months */
+/* Disable and hide dates from previous month */

 :deep(.el-calendar-table td.next) {